Leaving a Toxic Job: What to Look For and How to Take Control

 How can you protect yourself from getting into another bad situation?

-Decide your criteria for a new job
+1. Decide on your criteria for a new job

 First and foremost, figure out what you want to do.
 This often comes down to your reasons for leaving your current job.